 Origin and History

-Graf (Count) Wilhelm zu Schaumburg-Lippe raised a corps of artillery (initially 109 men) in his principality in 1752; no costs were spared on its training, equipment and weaponry.
-The artillery officer Roemer made his reputation in the Seven Years War as one of the leading engineers of this corps.
-Other prominent officers included Major Claude-Henri du Dufresnoy, Stork, Wieting and Bramayer.
+In 1752, Count Wilhelm zu Schaumburg-Lippe raised a corps of artillery (initially 109 men, including 70 artillery men, later 400 men, including 292 artillerymen, engineers and miners) in his principality; no costs were spared for its training, equipment and weaponry.
+The artillery officer Römer made quite a reputation during the Seven Years’ War as one of the leading engineers of this corps.
+Other prominent officers included Major Claude-Henri Dufresnoy, Major Stork, Lieutenant Wieting, Lieutenant Bramayer and Engineer-Captain Etienne.

 The regimental inhaber was:

-- since 1752: Count Wilhelm zu Schaumburg Lippe
+- from 1752: Count Wilhelm zu Schaumburg Lippe

 Service during the War

-At the beginning of the Seven Years' War, the corps took the field with the Allied army and eventually grew to have between 300 and 400 men (including the train), with 29 3-pdr, four 8-pdr, two 12-pdr, three 18-pdr cannon, three howitzers and four heavy mortars.
+At the beginning of the Seven Years' War, the corps took the field with the Allied army and eventually grew to have between 300 and 400 men (including the train), with 29 three-pdrs, 4 eight-pdrs, 2 twelve-pdrs, 3 eighteen-pdrs cannon, 3 howitzers and 4 heavy mortars.
 Other guns were left in Bückeburg arsenal.

 In 1759, the corps was detached to the Hessian Brigade.
 By then, there were nine 3-pdrs with the grenadier battalions, eight 6-pdrs and ten 12-pdrs with the battery and the artillery park.
 In June 1759, the regiment was part of the Allied Main Army under the command of the Duke Ferdinand of Brunswick.
 On August 1, the regiment took part in the Battle of Minden where part of it was deployed in the first line of the 6th column under Major-general von Toll and the other part, in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorted by the battalion of Schaumburg-Lippe-Bückeburg Infantry.